Bookmakers Profit Margin – Top Bookies With Best Odds

 The punters wonder how the bookies can make such huge profits by giving away such large chunks of bonus money so freely.
 They want to know how the bookies stay in business despite all of these generous gifts they so liberally bestow onto their customers.

 The answer is juice.
 Vigorish.
 Gambling commission.
 The margin.
 Call it what you want.
-It is the reason that bookmakers are collectively raking in billions of dollars every year.
+It is the reason that sportsbooks are collectively raking in billions of dollars every year.

 They make their profits by nickel and diming the sports bettors on each and every bet they lay.
 This is the bookies profit margin.
 Those glitzy bonuses that some punters are so enchanted by are the power-bait that catches the big fish.
-Those generous sign up bonuses are small investments that bookies make and in the long run, they yield incredible returns.
+Those generous sign up bonuses are small investments that international betting sites make and in the long run, they yield incredible returns.

 The phrase “the house always wins” isn’t just some meaningless and overused adage.
 It is a fact.
 Any doubters only need to do a quick internet search to find out how much money this gambling industry makes.